paul-m/VirtualPersistAPI/README.md

 How?
 Part 4: The Docroot
 ---

-Since we're using Symfony2, we need to set the docroot of the web server to `symfony/web`.
+Since we're using Symfony2, we need to set the docroot of the web server to `web`.
 The variety of ways to do this is beyond the scope of this document, so look at the documentation for your web server.

 How?
 Part 5: Ping The Thing
 ---